0xPolygon/polygon-docs/docs/zkEVM/concepts/generic-state-machine/intro-generic-sm.md

 Think of our state machine as being composed of two parts; the part that has to do with generating the execution trace, while the other part is focused on verifying that the executions were correctly executed.

-- The former part is more like the "software" of the state machine, as it is concerned with interpreting program instructions and correctly generating the execution trace.
+- The former part is more like the 'software' of the state machine, as it is concerned with interpreting program instructions and correctly generating the execution trace.
 A novel language dubbed the zero-knowledge Assembly (zkASM) language is used in this part.

-- But the latter part is more like the "hardware" as it consists of a set of arithmetic constraints (or their equivalent, polynomial identities) that every correctly generated execution trace must satisfy.
-Since these arithmetic constraints are transformed into polynomial identities (via an interpolation process), they are described in a novel language called the polynomial identity language (PIL).
+- But the latter part is more like the 'hardware' as it consists of a set of arithmetic constraints (or their equivalent, polynomial identities) that every correctly generated execution trace must satisfy.
+Since these arithmetic constraints are transformed into polynomial identities (via an interpolation process), they are described in a novel language called the Polynomial Identity Language (PIL).

 ## Generic SM executor